microspectrometer/dev-kit-2020/README.md

     - `Spi_Ss` goes low to high
         - this releases the `mBrd` MCU from *slave* mode
         - SPI slave considers the frame finished
+- I am having timing problems.
+- I can try an extra handshake:
+    - slaves wait to be released
+    - master releases slave
+    - this is slaves queue to signal when data is ready
+    - master waits for this signal
+    - master reopens communication with slave
 ## Setup the SPI hardware
 ### Setup the SPI pins
 - see `hardware-connection-and-schematics.pdf`